As an avid traveler and travel blogger, I am always in the air. This year alone, I've been on 22 flights—2 international, the rest domestic.

 GET TO THE AIRPORT EARLY

-After you’ve done as much as finessing as possible when booking, make sure you get to your gate 1 – 1.5 hours early.
+After you’ve applied as much finesse as possible when booking, make sure you get to your gate 1 – 1.5 hours early.

 You will be approaching hoping for a similar favor.